 Below the alluvial/metasediment horizon is weathered saprolite rock and clays with elevated grade of rare earth and scandium metals.
 In 2021, our test work confirmed high-value scandium metal concentrates in saprolite fines/slimes and clays could be extracted using ambient pressure acid leaching.
-Our processing ideas are conceptual, however with some further test work we are confident of advancing our work to recover these metals and scale up our lab work.
-We anticipate, extraction technology to be similar to leach circuits used for uranium and copper ore processing.
-We have had the most success acid roasting the concentrate then followed by acid leaching.
-The flowsheet to separate the scandium, aluminum and rare earth metals needs further work.
+Our processing ideas are conceptual, however with some further tests we are confident of advancing our work to recover these metals and scale up our lab work.
+We anticipate extraction technology to be similar to leach circuits used for uranium and copper ore processing.
+Acid roasting the concentrate then followed by acid leaching was most successful.
+The flowsheet to separate the scandium, aluminium and rare earth metals needs further work.

 Metallurgical development work and resource model are key determinants for the Cattle Creek project going forward.
 The alluvial project is well understood and awaits re-confirmation of the gravity separation to complete the Scoping Study update.
 The saprolite/clay leach project is in its infancy but our test work to date is encouraging.
-With funding for our proposed metallurgical test work programme, we can advance this to engineering and formalise the project to include this project with our updated Scoping Study.
+By successfully completing a leach test work programme, we can advance this to engineering and formalise the project to include this project with our updated Scoping Study.